7xm7/cybersecurity-portfolio/README.md

 ---

 ## 🧑‍💻 About Me
-I’m Xavier and I study cybersecurity with a strong interest in SOC analysis, threat hunting, and penetration testing.
+I’m Xavier and I study cybersecurity with a strong interest in cloud security (Azure), SOC analysis, threat hunting, and penetration testing.
 This portfolio is part of my journey to document learning, share knowledge, and demonstrate practical skills.

 ---